Doctor Convicted Of Murder In Prescription Overdose Deaths

 The doctor was allegedly running a pill mill from her Rowland Heights, California, clinic in which she prescribed “crazy, outrageous amounts” of painkillers to many people who walked through the door, according to a prosecutor, however.

-She allegedly ignored repeated warnings and red flags arising from instances of addicted patients ODing and passing away, and supposedly one patient even overdosed in her medical office, prompting a call to 911, which dispatched EMTs to revive him.
+She allegedly ignored repeated warnings and red flags arising from instances of addicted patients ODing and passing away, and supposedly one patient even overdosed in her medical office, prompting a call to 911, which dispatched EMTs to revive him.“A dozen of Tseng’s patients died, though prosecutors only brought three murder charges because of other factors involved in some of those deaths, such as drugs prescribed by other doctors and a possible suicide.
+She was also convicted of illegally writing prescriptions for two of the deceased patients and 16 other people, including two undercover agents who were investigating how easily she prescribed addictive pain pills after brief office visits,” Fox News reported.

 Commenting on the verdict, a prosecutor declared that “The message this case sends is you can’t hide behind a white lab coat and commit crimes.
 A lab coat and stethoscope are no shield.”